Sharing stories of how and why builders and communities are using British Columbia’s new energy-performance building standard.

 A Step 3 home is about 20 percent more energy efficient than one built to the minimum requirements of the BC Building Code; a Step 4 home is 30 percent more efficient.

-Members of BC Hydro’s Community Energy Managers’ network produced the new series.
+Members of BC Hydro’s Community Energy Managers’ network produced the original five-part series.
+Additional case studies are always welcome.

 How They Did It